What is Comprehensive Credit Reporting?

 - information about a bankruptcy, a debt agreement or personal insolvency agreement.

-In addition, in the new comprehensive credit reporting system, your credit report may contain information that shows you have applied for commercial credit, and the type and amount of credit you have applied for.
+In addition, your credit report may contain information that shows you have applied for commercial credit, and the type and amount of credit you have applied for.

 Information that will not be on your credit report